 Try a Slate Example

-Use Briefcase to import our ready-made example Relationship Widget form.
+Use Suitcase to import our ready-made example Relationship Widget form.

-- Custom list fields do not persist through Briefcase imports.
+- Custom list fields do not persist through Suitcase imports.
 The application page will be blank if you do not add your own to the widget.
 See examples in the section below.

-- Be sure to open and re-save each form field to break any potential cache from the briefcase import.
+- Be sure to open and re-save each form field to break any potential cache from the suitcase import.

 - Select Forms from the main navigation.